armadilloNik/Grove/README.md

 ### How did I get started with Grove?
 I started with the Bare Bones tutorial at: http://wiki.osdev.org/Bare_Bones

 OSDev.org is a great resource, but it leaves a lot of gaps.
-This is especially true if you aren't overly familiar with linux & C build enviroments like myself.
+This is especially true if you aren't overly familiar with linux & C build environments like myself.
 It is achievable without great effort, but it can be a frustrating experience at times.

 One of my personal goals with this project is to provide a better OS Development on-boarding guide - specifically for experienced developers who primarily work on the Windows platform.